The foundation of reliable dog training is providing your dog with supervision and guidance.

 Remember that negative attention is still attention.
 Many dogs learn to misbehave when their owners regularly react to their inappropriate behavior.
 Plan to prevent rather than react to unwanted behavior.

 Many dogs need help to be properly socialized with people and other dogs.
+Provide positive learning experiences.

 Teaching your dog simple easy to obey commands such as sitting before going through a door.
 Will help your dog behave better